-In 2012, the Law and Society Association awarded Boddie the John Hope Franklin Prize for her article, “Racial Territoriality,” which appeared in the UCLA Law Review.
-She also has published in the Columbia Law Review, University of Chicago Law Review, Vanderbilt Law Review, the North Carolina Law Review, the University of Pennsylvania Journal of Constitutional Law, the Harvard Law Review Forum, the UCLA Law Review Discourse, and the Iowa Law Review Bulletin.
+In 2012, the Law and Society Association awarded Boddie the John Hope Franklin Prize for her article “Racial Territoriality,” which appeared in the UCLA Law Review.
+She also has published in the Columbia Law Review, The University of Chicago Law Review, Vanderbilt Law Review, the North Carolina Law Review, the University of Pennsylvania Journal of Constitutional Law, the Harvard Law Review Forum, the UCLA Law Review Discourse, and the Iowa Law Review Bulletin.

 She is a frequent public speaker who has lectured to audiences around the country.
-Prior to joining the Michigan Law faculty, she was a professor at Rutgers University.
+Before joining the Michigan Law faculty, she was a professor at Rutgers University.
 While at Rutgers, she founded and directed The Inclusion Project, which engaged with communities, students, faith leaders, educators, and researchers in a multisector initiative to build equitable education systems in New Jersey public schools.
+She also has taught at New York Law School and at Fordham School of Law as a visiting assistant professor.

-Before joining the Rutgers faculty, Professor Boddie was the director of litigation for the NAACP Legal Defense & Educational Fund Inc. (LDF) and supervised its nationwide litigation program, including its advocacy in several major U.S. Supreme Court and federal appellate cases involving voting rights, affirmative action, and fair housing.
+Before joining the Rutgers faculty, Boddie was the director of litigation for the NAACP Legal Defense and Educational Fund Inc. (LDF) and supervised its nationwide litigation program, including its advocacy in several major US Supreme Court and federal appellate cases involving voting rights, affirmative action, and fair housing.
 From 1999 to 2005, she litigated affirmative action, employment, economic justice, and school desegregation cases in federal district courts and in federal courts of appeals.
 During this period, she served as LDF’s director of education and as an associate director of litigation.

-Earlier in her career, Professor Boddie litigated at Fried, Frank, Harris, Shriver & Jacobson in its New York office as the first recipient of the Fried, Frank/LDF fellowship.
-She also has taught at New York Law School and at Fordham Law School as a visiting assistant professor.
+Earlier in her career, Boddie litigated at Fried, Frank, Harris, Shriver & Jacobson in its New York office as the first recipient of the Fried, Frank/LDF fellowship.